Google Contacts now allows users to add and edit contacts from the sidebar - ExBulletin

 To edit an existing contact, expand the Google Workspace side panel, open the Contacts application, click Contacts, click[編集]Select the icon and change the information to[保存]Select an option.

-On the other hand, to create a contact from scratch, open the Contacts application from the vertical app bar on the right,[連絡先の作成]Click Options, enter a contact name, add contact information, and click[保存]Select an option.
+On the other hand, to create a contact from scratch, open the Contacts application from the right vertical app bar, click[連絡先の作成]Click Options, enter a contact name, add contact information, and click[保存]Select an option.

 Additionally, there is no administrator control over this feature.